”The only obstacle is the thought that it can not be done”

 He praises Makia especially for the easy user interface and personal nature of exercises, as well as the automatic progressiveness.

 – Body Weight Training itself was familiar to me through the Gymnastic Bodies.
 However, Makia has made training more meaningful and effective.
 I have incorporated Makia exercises also into the training programs of the ones I coach.
-We have, in fact, a Makia-boom going on at the gym.”
+We have, in fact, a small Makia-boom going on at the gym.”